-Subareolar abscess is caused by a blockage of the small glands or ducts below the skin of the areola that result in infection of the glands.
+Subareolar abscess is caused by a blockage of the small glands or ducts below the skin of the areola.
+This blockage leads to infection of the glands.

-The health care provider will perform a breast exam.
-An ultrasound of other imaging test of the breast is recommended in some cases.
+Your health care provider will perform a breast exam.
+Sometimes an ultrasound or other imaging test of the breast is recommended.
 A blood count and a culture of the abscess, if drained, may be ordered.

 Abscess - areolar gland; Areolar gland abscess

 Gollapalli V, Liao J, Dudakovic A, Sugg SL, Scott-Conner CEH, Weigel RJ.
 Risk factors for development and recurrence of primary breast abscesses.
 J Am Coll Surg.
 2010;211:41-48.

 Hunt KK, Green MC, Buccholz TA.
 Diseases of the breast.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 36.